Here’s The Way For Realtors To Sell The Value Of Green Retrofits

 ✳️ What Our Numbers Really Show — Health and Safety Drive The Retrofit

-In the Green Home Club’s first supervised project (shown in the before-and-after photos above), over half of the $153,000 investment (≈52%) was devoted to essential health, safety, and structural renewal.
+In the Green Home Club’s first supervised project (shown in the before-and-after photos above), over half of the $153,000 investment (≈52%) was devoted to essential health, safety, and structural renewal - another 31% spent for an essential heating and piping upgrade as well as adding an air quality system.
 These are the upgrades that rarely make a “Top 5 REALTOR® Projects” list, yet they’re what give a home its real long-term value.

 Health & Safety Renewal ($78 K ≈ 52 %)